kennyy6/ozbargain-Hunt/README.md

 Things i Would like to do:
-* Implement a Search Function by having a database of some sort that Notifys Users when a specfic product comes to sale.
+* ~~Implement a Search Function by having a database of some sort that Notifys Users when a specfic product comes to sale.~~   &#x2611;
 * Have specific commands to text the bot.